 Once you are ready to create a new encounter, press the “New” button.
 The Encounter Info section will then be cleared.
 Your filters will still be intact so you can quickly create another encounter of the same theme!

-Kobold Fight Club is by far my most-used tool in D&D 5e.
+Kobold Fight Club is by far my most-used D&D 5e tool.
 I use it constantly for ensuring that encounters are properly balanced, and finding new monsters to throw at the party.
-I tend to stick to the Monster Manual or Volo’s Guide as I own physical copies of both of those.
-Because of this it adds a lot of variety to my games as I have many books and random PDFs that I don’t always think to look through.
+It adds tons of variety to my games.

-One piece of advice I’ll give for using Kobold Fight Club is that you’ll want to take note of how easy each of the encounter difficulties are for your party.
+One piece of advice I’ll give for using Kobold Fight Club is that you’ll want to take note of how easy each of the encounter difficulties is for your party.
 If your party has a lot of magical items like mine does you should compensate for that.
-For example, my party at base should be able to do 6 medium encounters.
-Instead I’ll throw 6 hard encounters on the lower end of hard exp threshold at them.
-You’ll know what your group can handle so trust your gut.
+You’ll quickly learn what your group can handle by using this tool.